erri120/GameFinder/README.md

 1) open the uninstaller registry key at `HKEY_LOCAL_MACHINE\SOFTWARE\WOW6432Node\Microsoft\Windows\CurrentVersion\Uninstall`
 2) iterate over every sub-key:
-    - filter out the sub-keys that open the Bethesda Launcher with `bethesdanet://uninstall/`
+    - find the sub-keys that open the Bethesda Launcher with `bethesdanet://uninstall/` as an argument

 ![Bethesda.net Launcher Games Uninstaller in Registry](assets/docs/readme-bethnet-1.png)